dockur/windows-arm/readme.md

   ```

 > [!TIP]
-> This can also be used to resize the existing disk to a larger capacity without any data loss.
+> This also used resizing existing disk to larger capacity without any data loss.

 ### How do I share files with the host?

-  Open 'File Explorer' and click on the 'Network' section, you will see a computer called `host.lan`.
-Double-click it and it will show a folder called `Data`, which can be binded to any folder on your host via the compose file:
+  Open 'File Explorer', click 'Network' section, seeing a computer called `host.lan`.
+Double-click and shows a folder called `Data`, which binds to any folder on your host via your compose file:

   ```yaml
   volumes:
     -  /home/user/example:/shared
   ```

-The example folder `/home/user/example` will be available as ` \\host.lan\Data`.
+Your example folder `/home/user/example` availables ` \\host.lan\Data`.

 > [!TIP]
-> You can map this path to a drive letter in Windows, for easier access.
+> You map your path to a drive letter in Windows, for easier access.

 ### How do I install a custom image?

-  In order to download an unsupported ISO image that is not selectable from the list above, specify the URL of that ISO in the `VERSION` environment variable, for example:
+  Ordering downloading an unsupported ISO image that's not selectable from the list above?
+Specify your URL of ISO in `VERSION` environment variable, example:

   ```yaml
   environment:
     VERSION: "https://example.com/win.iso"
   ```

-  Alternatively, you can also skip the download and use a local file instead, by binding it in your compose file in this way:
+  Alternatively, you skip downloading and using local file instead, by binding your compose file this way:

   ```yaml
   volumes:
     - /home/user/example.iso:/custom.iso
   ```

-  Replace the example path `/home/user/example.iso` with the filename of your desired ISO file, the value of `VERSION` will be ignored in this case.
+  Replace the example path `/home/user/example.iso` with filename of your desired ISO file, the value of `VERSION`, means you, will ignored in case.

 ### How do I run a script after installation?

-  To run your own script after installation, you can create a file called `install.bat` and place it in a folder together with any additional files it needs (software to be installed for example).
-Then bind that folder in your compose file like this:
+  To run your own script after installation, you create your file called `install.bat` and place in a folder together with any additional files it needs (software to be installed for example).
+Then bind your folder in compose file like this:

   ```yaml
   volumes:
     -  /home/user/example:/oem
   ```

-  The example folder `/home/user/example` will be copied to `C:\OEM` during installation and the containing `install.bat` will be executed during the last step.
+  The example folder `/home/user/example` will copied to `C:\OEM` during installation and the containing `install.bat` executes during last steps.

 ### How do I perform a manual installation?

   It's best sticking to automatic installation, as adjusting various settings to prevent common issues when running Windows inside a virtual environment.

-  However, if you insist on performing the installation manually, add the following environment variable to your compose file:
+  However, if you insist on performing the installation manually, add followings environment variable in your compose file:

   ```yaml
   environment: